5 reasons to join international volunteer programs

 International volunteering is being touted as the fastest growing employee engagement trend of the last few years.
 At the same time large numbers of individual volunteers are discovering the benefits of engaging with international projects through the growing travel sector of voluntourism.
-As a result there have never been more opportunities to find an international volunteer program that will match your motivations and interests – visit www.projects-abroad.ca for one organisation offering projects in 26 counties across the globe in a wide variety of fields.
+As a result there have never been more opportunities to find an international volunteer program that will match your motivations and interests – visit www.maximonivel.com for one organisation offering projects in some of the best destinations in Latin America in a wide variety of fields

 Here are 5 reasons to join those who have already used volunteering to make a difference to communities across the globe, and who have also taken home for themselves the knowledge and experience they gained.